Scent of a Woman

 Charlie and Frank get to know one another in a few days.
 A deep friendship develops between the two.

-The movie is a heartwarming tale of opposites.
+Scent of a Woman (1992) is a heartwarming tale of opposites.
 Frank fails to see his self-worth and the value of family, and Charlie helps him to see his own self-worth.
 In return, Frank defends the young man’s honour when others try to buy his integrity.
 Frank’s speech defending Charlie is breathtakingly and uplifting.

 However, money and privilege do not always prevail.